Shakespeare & Company (Massachusetts)

 Shakespeare & Company is a theatre company in Lenox, Massachusetts, that aims to perform William Shakespeare's works and develop new plays.

-The company was officially established at The Mount in Lenox on April 1, 1987, by original members Kevin Coleman (later the Education Director), Tina Packer (the Founding Artistic Director), Dennis Krausnik, and Kristin Linklater.
-It has received the Commonwealth Award from the Commonwealth of Massachusetts for its contributions to quality of life in the commonwealth.
+The company was officially established at The Mount in Lenox in 1978, by original members Kevin Coleman (later the Education Director), Tina Packer (the Founding Artistic Director), Dennis Krausnik, and Kristin Linklater.
+It has received the Commonwealth Award from the Commonwealth of Massachusetts for its contributions to the quality of life in the commonwealth.

 Lenox, Massachusetts property site

-The property originally included 22 buildings, including a structure named St. Martin Hall designed by Stanford White.
-It was previously owned, at over 62 acres, by Bible Speaks in the late 1970s and 1980s, and was later owned by the National Music Foundation but never used.
+The property originally included 22 buildings, including a structure named St. Martin Hall, designed by Stanford White.
+It was previously owned by Bible Speaks, which held over 62 acres in the late 1970s and 1980s, and later by the National Music Foundation, but was never used.
 Shakespeare & Company bought the property in 2000 for $3.5 million and sold off about 30 acres in 2005.

-In 2024, the company began collaborating with David Carver from CT Management Group on a plan for refurbishment of the remaining 32 acres that would involve keeping the stages intact and developing company-owned condominiums on the remainder of the property.
+In 2024, the company began collaborating with David Carver of CT Management Group on a plan to refurbish the remaining 32 acres that would involve keeping the stages intact and developing company-owned condominiums on the remainder of the property.
 The plan was approved in February 2025.